redsoftware-hq/project-compliance/README.md

   - A weekly planning meeting of 15 min every Monday at 03:00 PM
 - Link to documentation (Either in README.md itself or external)

-## Other
+## Other Files

-- A ROADMAP.md for a long-term vision of the project.
+- ROADMAP.md: For long-term vision of the project.
 (Specify weekly milestones and deadline)
 - .prettierrc
 ```
 {